Frappes, those milky, ice-blended coffees, have become a staple summer drink and daily pick-me-up for many.

 An 8-ounce (237ml) cup of coffee has between 80-100mg of caffeine.

-Compared to the instant coffee brands, a Frappe made with Douwe Egberts instant coffee will have more caffeine, while the Nescafe version will have less.
+Compared to instant coffee brands, a Frappe made with Douwe Egberts instant coffee will contain more caffeine, while the Nescafé version will contain less.

-If you order a large McDonald’s Frappe, you’ll double the caffeine in a regular cup of coffee.
+If you order a large McDonald's Frappe, you'll get twice the caffeine of a regular cup of coffee.

 A jar of Douwe Egbert instant coffee.